Automotive grade urea

 - develop and promote common industry positions and interacting with regulators, opinion leaders, relevant industry organisations and the general public

 There is growing concerns regarding air pollution caused by diesel cars due to the Dieselgate scandal.
 However, modern diesel cars contain innovative technologies that reduce significantly emissions.
 SCR (selective catalytic reduction) is one of them and AUS32 (traded in Europe under the name AdBlue®) is an essential element of this technology .
 It can neutralize up to 90% of NOx emissions.
 Check out the AECC (Association for Emissions Control by Catalyst) diesel information hub for more information.
+In addition, plug-in hybrid cars based on a diesel engine could combine the best of two worlds, electric for the cities and diesel for long-distance drive.
+These hybrid cars equipped with state-of-the-art diesel engines using the SCR technology can reduce CO2 emissions down to 29 g/km.
+The share of hybrid cars in new car sales is growing in Europe supported by taxation measures.

 For more information on how to use of AUS 32 to reduce NOx emissions from cars, trucks and non-road mobile machinery, consult the following websites: